crosscompute/missions/20220115-1830 Analytics Automation Framework 0.9.1.md

     + Add support for script.path = abc.ipynb and pre-compile abc.ipynb to abc.py before running batches
     + Revert to polling

+## Thursday 20220224-1030 - 20220224-1045: 15 minutes

+It seems that if a variable is changed in one process, it does not automatically change in the other process.

 # Schedule

     Save variables.dictionary for extra variables